-With the 2017 field season approaching, the Oregon Department of Fish and Wildlife Marine Reserves Program has two Request for Proposals (RFPs) available for vessel contracts to help with this year’s hook and line surveys at Cape Falcon Marine Reserve and Redfish Rocks Marine Reserve.
+With the 2017 field season approaching, the ODFW Marine Reserves Program has two Request for Proposals (RFPs) available for vessel contracts to help with this year’s hook and line surveys at Cape Falcon Marine Reserve and Redfish Rocks Marine Reserve.
 If you or someone you know is interested, please see the RFPs for more information.

 Collaborations with fishermen have been integral to our marine reserves research.
 Fishermen contribute valuable local knowledge of the nearshore ocean, as well as expertise in operating vessels, and knowing what types of gear are best to sample different species.
 Some pretty exciting science has been spurred by work with commercial and charter fishing captains in Oregon’s marine reserves, including the development of a longline pilot study originally proposed by a commercial fisherman, Jeff Miles out of Port Orford.
 As a result of that pilot study, the ODFW Marine Reserves Program is now conducting longline surveys in combination with hook and line surveys at the Redfish Rocks Marine Reserve to broaden the species and size ranges of fish we are sampling.